-We are a diverse group of people committed to improving life for people who are experiencing guardianship or who could benefit from less restrictive alternatives to guardianship.
-We are self-advocates and their family members, policymakers, legislators, university faculty, and staff from nonprofits, businesses, and associations.
 We hope that you find this site to be a valuable resource.
+For more information, visit the Alternatives section of our Resource page.
 If you have suggestions for improvements or additional resources, please send us a note at the Contact Us page.